matomo-org/developer-documentation/docs/4.x/tracking-javascript-guide.md

 ### Tracking a click as an outlink via CSS or JavaScript

-If you want to force Piwik to consider a link as an outlink (links to the current domain or to one of the alias domains), you can add the 'matomo_link' css class to the link:
+If you want to force Piwik to consider a link as an outlink (links to the current domain or to one of the alias domains), you can add the `matomo_link` or `piwik_link` css class to the link:

 ```html
 <a href='https://mysite.com/partner/' class='matomo_link'>Link I want to track as an outlink</a>